AhmedAldulaimi96/arabicprocess/README.md

 The `tokens_count`, `char_count`, `tokens_count2`, `char_count2`, `tokens_count3`, and `char_count3` columns represent the number of tokens and characters at different stages of preprocessing, 1 for `data cleaning`, 2 for `stop word removal`, and 3 for `stemming`.

+### **Package Efficiency and Validation**

+This package has been rigorously tested and validated in the research paper titled "**Efficient Arabic Text Classification Using Feature Selection Techniques and Genetic Algorithm**" which was published in IEEE.
+The paper can be accessed at the following link: [IEEE Xplore - Efficient Arabic Text Classification](https://ieeexplore.ieee.org/abstract/document/9998255).

+### Citation

+If you find this package useful and utilize it in your research or projects, we kindly request that you cite the original research paper: [Efficient Arabic Text Classification](https://ieeexplore.ieee.org/abstract/document/9998255).

 ### Documentation